-Note B: Third-Year enrollment students are required to complete all the curriculum by the end of the 3rd year (except part of the curriculum for which they received certification during preparatory course).
+- Note B: Third-Year enrollment students are required to complete all the curriculum by the end of the 3rd year (except part of the curriculum for which they received certification during preparatory course). - Note C: For students who enrolled in fiscal year 2018 or before 2018, the Compulsory class "Global Survivability Risk Management" will be replaced by "Introduction to Risk Studies" and "Agriculture and Environment in Japan" will be replaced by "Sustainable Food Production".